kevinvongmany/vocalize-it/README.md

 To install the application locally, you will need to clone the repository to your local machine.
 You will also need to have `Node.js` & `npm` installed.

+You will also need a [Stripe](https://stripe.com/) account for payment processing.
+You will need to create a new account and obtain a secret key.
+This key will be used in the `.env` file to allow the application to communicate with the Stripe API.

 ```bash
 git clone https://github.com/kevinvongmany/vocalize-it.git
 ```